 Have you been thinking about starting a creative furniture painting business?
-Running your own business and being your own boss sounds like the perfect answer and a dream come true for a lot of you, but what you must know is that it’s a lot hard work.
-If you’re willing to do the work, being your own boss has it’s advantages.
-Here are some of ways that I knew it was time for me to start a business.
+Running your own business and being your own boss sounds like the perfect answer and a dream come true for a lot of you, but what you must know is that it’s a lot of hard work.
+If you’re willing to do the work, being your own boss has its advantages.

 13 Signs You Might Be Ready To Start An Online Furniture Painting Business

 You have a passion that burns deep down in your soul of souls.
-You eat, live, and breath painting furniture and you have a giving heart, but passion alone will not make you successful.
-It will be the driving factor but just make sure if you’re leaving you current day job or career that it’s not all about the money.
+Maybe you eat, live, and breath painting furniture and you have a giving heart, but passion alone will not make you successful.
+It will be the driving factor but just make sure if you’re leaving your current day job or career that it’s not all about the money.
 It’s no longer a job but a passion and making money with your passion takes on a whole new meaning of work.

 2. You Believe In Yourself